 - The bronze pig in Pizza della Republica needs a rub on his shiny snout for good luck while you are in the ‘hood.

 - Stroll the Via de’ Tornabuoni in the evening, for the elegant evening “passegiata“.
 From Piazza de la Republica down to the Arno River this fashionable avenue is beautiful at dusk as the locals come out to see and be seen, beautifully dressed… a classic Italian tradition.

 Our favorite places to Dine in Florence:

 Apertivo at Open Bar Golden View is chic, and relatively cheap.
 For $10 Euro you get a cocktail of your choice, and a spread of wonderful happy hour snacks from pizza to pasta and dessert.
 Florentines make a meal out of it – get a table with a view of the Arno River and Florence – fabulous!

 Trattoria 4 Leoni’s in Oltrarno – try the pear ravioli or the spaghetti con vognole (clams).
 Mamma Mia, its delicious- ask for an outside table in the piazza.

 Il Latini is a traditional trattoria on Via dei Palchetti.
 From the big jug of self-serve Vino Rosso on the table to the family that runs the place – its old school authentic.
 Go for lunch when its just locals, less money, and less busy than dinner.

 A perfect week-long Italy itinerary is two-three nights in Florence, and should include a trip to Venice for a night, Tuscany with a night in Siena for the classic countryside, and time in the Cinque Terre – the Italian Riviera – to relax after a busy touring agenda.
+Also, you must see Venice in your lifetime!
 Visit Italy!

 “I think people in Italy live their lives better than we do.” – George Clooney